 Know your wines.

 Not every French person is a wine expert, but it’s true that wine is a part of mealtime and French culture in general.
-No one is expecting you to know every last detail of every wine on the list, but at least know the basics like the main grape varieties, what and where the big wine regions are in France, what they’re famous for and some basic info on what wine goes with what type of dish.
+No one is expecting you to know every last detail of every wine on the list, but at least know the basics like the main grape varieties, what and where the big wine regions are in France, what they’re famous for, how to pronounce French wines, and some basic info on what wine goes with what type of dish.
 And if wine isn’t your thing, no worries.
-Ask your server (or the sommelier if there is one) for their recommendation.
+Ask your server (or the sommelier, if there is one) for their recommendation.

 Skip the substitutions.

 American restaurants are extremely accommodating to those with food allergies and other dietary restrictions (Servers also work for tips).
 In France, while you can certainly ask, meal substitutions aren’t the norm and might annoy those around you and the waitstaff.
 Stick to what’s on the menu unless it’s dire.
 If you just don’t like it, order something else.
-In many places, you can get your pick of side, type of sauce, etc. But asking to have something cooked plain with this or that on the side and veggies instead of fries, etc. will come across as culturally unaware.
+In many places, you can get your pick of side, type of sauce, etc. But asking to have something cooked plain with this or that on the side and veggies instead of fries, etc. will come across as culturally unaware and is a dining etiquette France no-no.

 Dinner starts after 7 p.m. at the absolute earliest.

-If you invite a French person over for dinner or are tasked with making a dinner reservation, remember that the French do not eat dinner before 7 p.m. — and really that’s more like 8 p.m.
+If you invite a French person over for dinner or are tasked with making a dinner reservation, remember that the French do not eat dinner before 7 p.m. — and really that’s more like 8 p.m. (unless it’s a dinner for small children).
 So if you make an American-style reservation at 6:30 p.m., you will stand out and in many cases, restaurants don’t even open for dinner that early.